 - Which region of Portugal would you like your castle to be in?

 - Are you looking for a modern or an old castle?

 - How much restoration work will the castle need?

 - What are the associated costs for maintenance?

-- What are the local rules of buying a castle?
+- What are the local rules for buying a castle?
 Your renovations may be restricted if they are not aligned with the heritage of the castle.

 The Portugal Golden Visa residency-by-investment is one of the most popular in the world, providing investors with a doorway to the rest of Europe.
 If opting for the Golden Visa pathway for the renovation or reconstruction of a historic site, make sure that the property fits the criteria and that you are eligible for the scheme (you must be a non-EU/EEA citizen).

 If following the Portugal Golden Visa scheme, you will need to pre-register to be able to make the investment.
 You can do so at the SEF Portal.

 Your lawyer will be able to help you with the documents that you will need to invest in the Golden Visa scheme for the renovation or reconstruction of historic sites.